-BRCGS is a leading brand and consumer protection organization, used by more than 30,000 certificated suppliers in more than 130 countries.
-Their international network of accredited certification groups issues certifications, guaranteeing the standardization of quality and safety.
+It seems like the world is finally returning to something that resembles the old normal.
+But for many auditing bodies, remote audits are still available and encouraged.
+BRCGS is a leading brand and consumer protection organization, used by more than 30,000 certificated suppliers worldwide.
+Their international network of accredited certification groups issues certifications, guaranteeing quality and safety standardization.

 BRCGS now offers blended audits.
 BRCGS also offers extensions for up to six months with a risk assessment and review.

 Remote assessments are still available but not benchmarked by GFSI.
 Remote audits include a video audit of your facility’s production and storage areas and reviewing your company’s internal audit results and documentation.

 A remote or blended audit is no less daunting than a traditional in-person one, maybe even more so because it’s unlike any other audit your company has experienced.
 BRCGS offers three tips for a successful blended audit.

 - Be prepared.
 With a remote or blended audit, the auditor will thoroughly review your company’s documentation.
 Therefore, take special care to understand pre-audit submissions and the process and expectations to prepare for any inevitable question.
 Your auditor will require that you upload specific documentation to a document portal before the audit and if you have additional questions.

 - IT compatibility check.
 Ensure that your company’s IT is compatible with BRCGS’ systems and have your tech team on-hand throughout the audit to tackle any technology issues that crop up quickly.
 You always want to respect the auditor’s time and proactively address any roadblocks.

 - Test your tech.
 Perform a dry run.
 Ensure you can connect with BRCGS’ systems, test your Wi-Fi connection, have a wired connection on-hand, practice using the live stream platform chosen, and make sure there’s no background noise in the area you’ll be using.